MeetHindocha/NfKB-Modelling/README.md

 # NfKB-Modelling
-Simulating and running a simplified model and a complex model of the NFkB signalling including a time series analysis
+Simulating and running a simplified model and a complex model of the NFkB signalling including a sensitivity analysis analysis